 In her application, Nanette wrote: “Knowing the content extensively, understanding differentiation completely, responding with intervention strategically, and motivating students intrinsically are essential in implementing the Common Core Standards.
 Teachers will rise to the challenge.
 We will always have professional frustrations, but we must not allow them to keep us from completing our mission.
 We will prepare all students for a rewarding future of being contributing citizens in our ever changing society.”

-The Oregon Teacher of the Year is selected after an extensive application process.
-Nominees from schools throughout Oregon submitted packets of information that included testimonials and letters of support from their principals, superintendents, and colleagues.
-From the written material, applicants were judged on leadership, instructional expertise, understanding of educational issues, professional development, and vision.
 Nanette Lehman succeeds 2011-12 Teacher of the Year Elena Garcia-Velasco, a Spanish teacher in Portland Public Schools.
-As part of her recognition, Nanette will receive a $5,000 cash award sponsored by the American Institutes for Research.
+As part of her recognition, Nanette received a $5,000 cash award sponsored by the American Institutes for Research.
 Other sponsors include SMART Technologies and Salem Trophy.

 Nanette is a passionate teacher leader whose work both in the classroom and in staff development has earned her the respect, admiration, and trust of her colleagues, parents, and students,.

 Know a great teacher?
 Fill out the nomination form and tell us what makes them exceptional!

 We notify qualifying nominees and invite them to apply for Teacher of the Year.

 Each of Oregon’s 19 Education Service Districts review applications from their area and choose a winner for their region.

 Regional applications will be reviewed by a diverse panel of education advocates and finalists will be interviewed by department staff and recommended to the director for selection.